rainlanguage/rain-sdk/docs/types/addresses.md

 # Type Addresses

-Type for all the addresses stored in the Book
+Type for all the addresses stored in the Book.

 <b>Signature:</b>